PeterJurkacek/startup-guru/guides/semafor.md

 ### Verifying Patient's Personal Information and Informed Consents

-In the patient card under **"Personal and Contact Information,"** please fill in all 5 green fields about the patient: **Gender, Ethnicity, Date of Birth, 2xConsent**.
+In the patient card under **"Personal and Contact Information,"** please fill in all 5 green fields about the patient: **Sex, Ethnicity, Brithday, 2xConsent**.

 ![sem_00_01_p.png](img/semafor/en/sem_00_01_p.png)